"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 2 Kings 7:6 - For the LORD had caused the army of the Syrians to hear the noise of chariots and the noise of horses - the noise of a great army; so they said to one another, "Look, the king of Israel has hired against us the kings of the Hittites and the kings of the Egyptians to attack us!"

-This heavenly army will also appear in the "Gog and Magog War" of Ezekiel, which is also found in Joel:
+This heavenly army will also appear in the "Gog and Magog War" of Ezekiel, also found in the following passage in Joel:

 Joel 2:4-5 - Their appearance is like the appearance of horses; and like swift steeds, so they run.
 With a noise like chariots over mountaintops they leap, like the noise of a flaming fire that devours the stubble, like a strong people set in battle array.